-If an available-for-sale asset is impaired, an amount comprising the difference between its cost (net of any principal payment and amortisation) and its current fair value, less any impairment loss previously recognised in the consolidated statement of profit or loss and other comprehensive income, is removed from other comprehensive income and recognised in the consolidated statement of profit or loss.
+If an available-for-sale asset is impaired, an amount comprising the difference between its cost (net of any principal payment and amortisation) and its current fair value, less any impairment loss previously recognised in the statement of profit or loss and other comprehensive income, is removed from OCI and recognised in the statement of profit or loss and other comprehensive income.

 In the case of equity investments classified as available for sale, objective evidence would include a significant or prolonged decline in the fair value of an investment below its cost.
 "Significant" is evaluated against the original cost of the investment and "prolonged" against the period in which the fair value has been below its original cost.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the consolidated statement of profit or loss and other comprehensive income - is removed from other comprehensive income and recognised in the consolidated statement of profit or loss.
-Impairment losses on equity instruments classified as available for sale are not reversed through the consolidated statement of profit or loss and other comprehensive income.
-Increases in their fair value after impairment are recognised directly in other comprehensive income.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the statement of profit or loss and other comprehensive income - is removed from OCI and recognised in the statement of profit or loss and other comprehensive income.
+Impairment losses on equity instruments classified as available for sale are not reversed through the statement of profit or loss and other comprehensive income.
+Increases in their fair value after impairment are recognised directly in OCI.